Skip to content

 The fundamental filter — must cross $20,000 USD market cap.
 See Tiers & Thresholds.

-The order is optimized for cheap-failures-first: we want to spend zero RPC calls confirming rejections that could be made from local data.
+The order is optimized for cheap-failures-first: rejections that can be made from local data run first, expensive API-call chains last.